 Another challenge was incorporating some of the dualities inherent to the product and brand: high tech vs. tradition, rational vs. emotional, modern vs. vintage, chique vs. sporty.
 Using both handwritten text and a sleek sans-serif creates a nice contrast, and also gives the packaging a fitting, personal touch.

-As far as colour is concerned, a sleek black and white colour scheme for the graphics is combined with an iconic orange, a reference to Eddy Merckx’ bike and shirt in his glorydays.
+As far as colour is concerned, a sleek black and white colour scheme for the graphics is combined with an iconic orange, a reference to the legendary Molteni shirt.
 Through its sparse use, it becomes very recognisable and modern.
 The frames itself are available in a wide range of beautiful colours.